nickeubank/ds4humans/docs/_sources/30_questions/27_passive_external_general.md

 # Passive Prediction Questions and External Validity

 In this chapter, we will discuss the concept of External Validity as it pertains to answering Passive Prediction Questions.
-Where *internal validity* is a measure of how well a model captures the meaningful variation in the data we already have, *external validity* is a measure of how well we think that our model is likely to perform when faced with new data.
+Where *internal validity* measures how well a model captures meaningful variation in the data we already have, *external validity* measures how well our model is likely to perform when faced with new data.

-As we learned before, the external validity of a model is specific to the new context to which one wishes to apply it.
-A model will generally have very *high* external validity when used to answer Passive Prediction Questions in a setting that is very similar to the setting from which the data used to train the model was collected, but *low* external validity when applied in geographically, temporally, or socially different settings.
+As we learned before, a model's external validity is specific to the new context to which it is applied.
+A model will generally have very *high* external validity when used to answer Passive Prediction Questions in a setting very similar to the setting from which the data used to train the model was collected, but *low* external validity when applied in geographically, temporally, or socially different settings.

 Some of the factors that influence the External Validity of Passive Prediction Questions are the same as those that shape the External Validity of Exploratory Questions, such as the population represented in the data (patterns in data from one country will often differ from patterns in data from another country), the time period in question (consumer behavior may vary across seasons, and many patterns in data change over longer timespans).
 But there are other concerns that are a little more specific to Passive Prediction Questions.
 In this chapter, I will discuss several of these concerns.
-As with Exploratory Questions, I will focus on more holistic considerations, since I suspect you've already been exposed to more traditional statistical methods of model evaluation.
+As with Exploratory Questions, I will focus on more holistic considerations since I suspect you've already been exposed to more traditional statistical methods of model evaluation.

 ## Extrapolation and Training Parameter Ranges